-- A blocking cluster is now a set of nodes C such that every node $v \in C$ has more than a fraction 1 q(v) of its adjacent nodes in C. - ▶ Equivalently, every $v \in C$ has less than a fraction q(v) of its adjacent nodes out of C - It follows (as in the case of homogeneous threshold nodes) that a given set of adopters I in a network will not cause a complete cascade iff V I contains a blocking cluster C.
+- A blocking cluster is now a set of nodes C such that every node $v \in C$ with at least one edge, has more than a fraction 1 q(v) of its adjacent nodes in C. - ▶ Equivalently, every $v \in C$ has less than a fraction q(v) of its adjacent nodes out of C - It follows (as in the case of homogeneous threshold nodes) that a given set of adopters I in a network will not cause a complete cascade iff V-I contains a blocking cluster C.